Partition of Ireland: After partition

 Both governments agreed to the disbandment of the Council of Ireland.
 The leaders of the two parts of Ireland did not meet again until 1965.
 Since partition, Irish republicans and nationalists have sought to end partition, while Ulster loyalists and unionists have sought to maintain it.
 The pro-Treaty Cumann na nGaedheal government of the Free State hoped the Boundary Commission would make Northern Ireland too small to be viable.
 It focused on the need to build a strong state and accommodate Northern unionists.
 The anti-Treaty Fianna Fáil had Irish unification as one of its core policies and sought to rewrite the Free State's constitution.
 Sinn Féin rejected the legitimacy of the Free State's institutions altogether because it implied accepting partition.
 In Northern Ireland, the Nationalist Party was the main political party in opposition to the Unionist governments and partition.
 Other early anti-partition groups included the National League of the North (formed in 1928), the Northern Council for Unity (formed in 1937) and the Irish Anti-Partition League (formed in 1945).
+Until 1969 a system for elections known as plural voting was in place in Northern Ireland.
+Plural voting allowed one person to vote multiple times in an election.
+Only ratepayers (or taxpayers) could vote in local elections and the House of Commons of Northern Ireland.
+Owners of businesses were often able to cast more than one vote while non ratepayers did not have the right to vote.
+In Southern Ireland plural voting for Dáil Éireann elections was abolished by the Electoral Act 1923.